ronkok/Temml/test/wiki-tests.md

 # Wiki Test

-This page reproduces the math examples from \
+Rows 1 thru 261 on this page reproduce the math examples from \
 https://en.wikipedia.org/wiki/Help:Displaying\_a\_formula

 A few of the functions on this page require Temml’s _texvc_ extension.